Francescolis/Xpandables.Net/System.Composition/README.md

 ## 📋 Overview

-`System.Primitives.Composition` enables modular service registration through MEF (Managed Extensibility Framework).
+`System.Composition` enables modular service registration through MEF (Managed Extensibility Framework).
 The library provides `IAddServiceExport` for plugin-style service discovery, `RecursiveDirectoryCatalog` for scanning assembly directories, and extension methods for automatic service registration from external DLLs.

 Built for .NET 10 with C# 14 extension members, this package enables building extensible applications where plugins can self-register their services without requiring compile-time references.